zsmeltz/Employee-Directory/README.md

 ## Description:
-This application searches through a an array of employee data and directs you to what you had in the  search input.
+This application searches through an array of employee data and directs you to your search input.The data then displays on the page with a photo and information on the employees.
 This app uses React.

 ### Table of Contents:
 1.[Installation Instructions](#instalation-instructions)